wantee/blog/_posts/2015-03-24-knowledge-embedding.markdown

 ## Paragraph to Vector

 Inspired by word2vec, {% cite le2014distributed %} extends it to transform a variable-length of text to a *paragraph vector*.
-The architecture is similar with CBOW, as shown in the following figure {% comment %} FOR-LATEX (\autoref{fig:paragraph-vec}) {% endcomment %}, except that the additional paragraph token in input layer, which is mapped to a vector via matrix $D$.
+The architecture is similar with CBOW, as shown in the following figure {{ 'fig:paragraph-vec' | latex:autoref }}, except that the additional paragraph token in input layer, which is mapped to a vector via matrix $D$.

 {% img center /assets/images/posts/paragraph-vec.png "fig:paragraph-vec" title:"Architecture of Paragraph Vector" %}